buhrmi/open-core/README.md

 # Aya

 Aya is a replicated state machine using the the [Stellar Consensus Protocol](https://github.com/stellar/stellar-core/blob/master/src/scp/readme.md).
-It's mostly compatible to Stellar, but with some differences that I believe will put Aya into a position that allows it to become the easiest and most accessible blockchain in the world.
+It's mostly compatible to Stellar, but with some differences that I believe will put Aya in a position that allows it to become the easiest and most accessible blockchain in the world.
 These differences include:

 - No `createAccount` transactions.
 It shouldn't be neccessary to enforce a `createAccount` transaction before a user can receive funds.
 All addresses should automatically be valid accounts.
 - No trustlines.
 You can still send custom assets, but the receiver does not need to create a trustline first. every user automatically has an "unlimited" trustline for every asset.